scylladb/scylladb/docs/alternator/alternator.md

 * UpdateTable: Not supported.
 * ListTables: Supported.
 ### Item Operations
-* GetItem: Support almost complete except that projection expressions can only ask for top-level attributes.
-* PutItem: Support almost complete except that condition expressions can only refer to to-level attributes.
-* UpdateItem: Nested documents are supported but updates to nested attributes are not (e.g., `SET a.b[3].c=val`), and neither are nested attributes in condition expressions.
-* DeleteItem: Mostly works, but again does not support nested attributes in condition expressions.
+* GetItem, PutItem, UpdateItem, DeleteItem fully supported.
 ### Batch Operations
-* BatchGetItem: Almost complete except that projection expressions can only ask for top-level attributes.
-* BatchWriteItem: Supported.
+* BatchGetItem, BatchWriteItem fully supported.
   Doesn't limit the number of items (DynamoDB limits to 25) or size of items (400 KB) or total request size (16 MB).
 ### Scans
 Scan and Query are mostly supported, with the following limitations:
-* As above, projection expressions only support top-level attributes.
-* The ScanFilter/QueryFilter parameter for filtering results is fully supported, but the newer FilterExpression syntax is not yet supported.
 * The "Select" options which allows to count items instead of returning them is not yet supported.
 ### Secondary Indexes